ashashree2000/Data_LINK_Lab/README.md

 ### Using the SQLite Database

 A SQLite database file will automatically get formed once the 2 code blocks of sqlite connections are runned

+### Running the prefect Scripts

+run the below steps in the terminal:

+!pip install prefect

+import prefect

+-Define and Run Prefect Flows:
+Those scripts are added in the dll_pipeline.py file itself

+### Running the airflow Scripts

+Since Apache Airflow is based manages pipelines using DAGs, below are some steps to be run apache-airflow :

+!pip install apache-airflow

+-initialize the database with the following command:
+!airflow db init

+-Start the airflow and Schedular
+!airflow webserver --port 8080
+!airflow scheduler